blockmason/simple-ownership-contract-demo/GoChain.md

 > Create a Blockmason Link account if you haven't done so already - register at https://mason.link/sign-up and then setup your demo organization.

-### Fund your Link account with test GO and ETH
+### Fund your Link account with test GO

 In the previous activity, we simply copied and pasted the Ownership smart contract code into the Link IDE and the contract was automatically deployed to the Link private blockchain without the need for acquiring any tokens to pay for gas or transaction costs.
-However to deploy on the GoChain or Ethereum Testnets, as we will do in this activity, we need to fund our Link account with test GO and ETH.
+However to deploy on the GoChain Testnet, as we will do in this activity, we need to fund our Link account with test GO.

 > Log into Link and copy your default Ethereum account as shown: